iOllaph/ThirdSystem_exer_17/README.md

 # ThirdSystem_exer
-Using Typescript to create a more complex ecommerce web site
+Using Typescript to create a categories system